Dragan-Constantin/Dragan-Constantin/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm Constantin - aka Ollianels
+## Hi there, I'm Constantin - aka Ollianels

-## I'm a Developper, Engineer and Teacher!!
+### I'm a Developper, Engineer and Music Composer!!
   - 🎮 I'm currently working on a video game on PyGame
   - 📖 I'm currently learning everything 🤣
   - 🏫 I'm a student at EFREI Paris (Class of 2026)
   - ⚡ Fun fact: I'm a musician and music composer for indie games
-  - 🥅 2022 Goals: Contribute to the Soundtrack of more indie games
+  - 🥅 2022 Goals: Contribute to more soundtracks of indie games

 ### Connect with me: